expo/custom-expo-updates-server/README.md

 This repo contains a server and client that implement the [Expo Updates protocol specification](https://docs.expo.dev/technical-specs/expo-updates-0).

 > [!IMPORTANT]
 > This repo exists to provide a basic demonstration of how the protocol might be translated to code.
 It is not guaranteed to be complete, stable, or performant enough to use as a backend for expo-updates.
 Expo does not provide hands-on technical support for custom expo-updates server implementations, including what is in this repo.
+Issues within the expo-updates client library itself (independent of server) may be reported at https://github.com/expo/expo/issues/new/choose.

 ## Why